GTVanitha/GPAVL/README.md

 ####Note####

-busdb is the database. this application run only if the database is included.
+busdb is the database that contains Bus information of Trichirappalli, Tamilnadu only.
+This application run only if the database is included.